 In recent years, governments in Canada have explored ways to reform the democratic systems of their respective constituencies.
 One component of this democratic reform agenda has been the discussion and/or passage of fixed election dates.
 Fixed dates are generally considered more acceptable than unfixed dates due to their higher associated levels of fairness, transparency, predictability, policy planning, and voter turnout.

 In 2001, British Columbia became the first province in Canada to adopt legislation fixing provincial election dates.
 In 2005, British Columbia became the first province in Canada to hold an election on a fixed date.
-Other provinces have since adopted similar measures, namely Ontario and Newfoundland and Labrador in 2004.
+Other provinces have since adopted similar measures.
+Ontario and Newfoundland and Labrador were the next to do so in 2004.
 In 2007, the Government of Canada adopted legislation fixing election dates at the federal level.

 List of Fixed Election Dates in Canada

 |2001||British Columbia||2nd Tuesday in May every 4 years||2005|

 |2004||Newfoundland and Labrador||2nd Tuesday in October every 4 years||2007|

 |2006||Northwest Territories||1st Monday in October every 4 years||2007|

 |2007||New Brunswick||4th Monday in September every 4 years||2010|

 |2007||Prince Edward Island||2nd Monday in May every 4 years||2011|